-- a) Corporate governance and leadership factors, such as the independence of boards and auditors, the expertise and competence of corporate boards and executives, systemic risk management practices, executive compensation structures, transparency and reporting, leadership diversity, regulatory and legal compliance, shareholder rights, and ethical conduct. - b) Environmental factors that may have an adverse or positive financial impact on investment performance, such as greenhouse gas emissions, air quality, energy management, water and wastewater management, waste and hazardous materials management, and ecological impacts. - c) Social capital factors that may have an adverse or positive impact on customers, local communities, the public, and/or government, which may impact investment performance.
-Social capital factors may include human rights, customer welfare, customer privacy, data security, access and affordability, selling practices and product labeling, community reinvestment, and community relations.
+- a) Corporate governance and leadership factors, such as the independence of boards and auditors, the expertise and competence of corporate boards and executives, systemic risk management practices, executive compensation structures, transparency and reporting, leadership diversity, regulatory and legal compliance, shareholder rights, and ethical conduct. - b) Environmental factors that may have an adverse or positive financial impact on investment performance, such as greenhouse gas emissions, air quality, energy management, water and wastewater management, waste and hazardous materials management, management of plastics and forever chemicals, and ecological impacts. - c) Social capital factors that may have an adverse or positive impact on customers, local communities, the public, and/or government, which may impact investment performance.
+Social capital factors may include human rights, customer welfare, data privacy, cyber security, access and affordability, selling practices and product labeling, community reinvestment, and community relations.

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective December 2022 through June 2023) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective September 2023 through June 2024) (Unaudited)

-- d) Human capital factors that recognize that the workforce is an important asset to delivering longterm value, including factors such as labor practices, responsible contractor and responsible bidder policies, employee health and safety, employee engagement, diversity and inclusion, and incentives and compensation. - e) Business model and innovation factors that reflect an ability to plan and forecast opportunities and risks, and whether a company can create long-term shareholder value, including factors such as supply chain management, materials sourcing and efficiency, business model resilience, product design and life cycle management, and physical impacts of climate change.
+- d) Human capital factors that recognize that the workforce is an important asset to delivering long-term value, including factors such as labor practices, responsible contractor and responsible bidder policies, employee health and safety, employee engagement, diversity and inclusion, and incentives and compensation. - e) Business model and innovation factors that reflect an ability to plan and forecast opportunities and risks, and whether a company can create long-term shareholder value, including factors such as supply chain management, materials sourcing and efficiency, business model resilience, product design and life cycle management, and physical impacts of climate change.